What to Expect on Sunday Morning

-On most Sundays, the Sermon is delivered by a visiting guest speaker.
+The Sermon is delivered by our part-time minister Rev. Jim Coakley or a visiting guest speaker.
 We draw inspiration from a variety of resources including St. Norbert College, University of Wisconsin–Green Bay, community groups, individuals and lay members.
 From time to time, a visiting Unitarian Universalist minister will lead the service.

-Religious Education is offered after the “Story for All Ages” when children are dismissed to the RE classroom.
+Religious Education is offered after “Time for All Ages” when children are dismissed to the RE classroom.
 Children are also welcome to remain with their family through the service, including those who might have a few wiggles and giggles.

 Visitors and guests are always welcome!
 Our greeter will ensure you have a name-tag.
 After the service, visitors are invited to stay for coffee and conversation.
 It is an opportunity to get to know members of our Fellowship and ask questions you may have about Unitarian Universalism and this liberal religious tradition.

 Elements of our Sunday morning service typically include:

 - Lighting a flaming chalice, the symbol of our faith

 - Hymns and other music, both instrumental and vocal, and in a variety of styles

 - Children are encouraged to grab a musical toy instrument and play along during the first hymn

 - A multigenerational segment, such as “Time for All Ages”

 - Readings—ancient or contemporary